How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 Symptoms

-Symptoms of a torn type injury:
+Symptoms of a laceration injury:

 • At the bottom of the wound, a fatty layer is noticeable, a little less often muscle fibers or tendons;